sourcegraph/about/blogposts/2021/dev-tool-time-liz-fong-jones.md

 This automation goes hand in hand with Liz's attention to [observability](https://www.honeycomb.io/what-is-observability/), which emphasizes the capacity to introspect a system and understand its internal state.
 Automated builds and infrastructure configuration, using tools such as [Chef](https://www.chef.io/) and [Terraform](https://www.terraform.io/), increase the transparency of the systems with which Liz regularly works.
 As part of her work for [Honeycomb](https://www.honeycomb.io/), Liz uses Honeycomb, and shifting into its interface to understand workflows, processes, and debug errors or failures is a key part of her workflow.

+Watch below to see how Liz uses Honeycomb as part of her dev workflow.

 <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">
     <video controls src="https://sourcegraphstatic.com/blog/dev-tool-time/dev-tool-time-fong-jones-observability.mp4"></video>
 </div>